 Terms of appointment.
 Each Associate serves for a period of two years.
 After a two-year period, the Associate should not be appointed to another ALA committee as an Associate.
 Successful Associates should be considered by the ALA President-Elect as candidates for appointment as members of an ALA committee.
 Service as an Associate is not counted in accumulating the four years of maximum consecutive served on a committee.

 Duties.
-The committee chair will determine the most appropriate duties for the intern on a specific committee, depending in large part on the nature of the work of a particular committee.
+The committee chair will determine the most appropriate duties for the Associate on a specific committee, depending in large part on the nature of the work of a particular committee.
 The primary duty should be, however, to become as knowledgeable of ALA processes as possible, such as how to submit a resolution, how to make a report to ALA Council or other Board, as well as to learn about the inner workings of the Association, its Divisions, its Round Tables, and its Committees.
-Some suggestions for intern duties include:
+Some suggestions for Associate duties include:

 - Help with planning and presenting programs and events.

 - Perform administrative duties to facilitate committee/association processes.

 - Assist the ALA staff liaison and/or the committee chair in posting announcements to ALA Connect and general committee correspondence.